umbraco/UmbracoDocs/Documentation/Installation/permissions.md

 <th>Modify / Full control</th>
 <td>
 <p>Should always have modify rights as the folder and its files
-are used for media files uploaded via umbraco cms interface</p>
+are used for media files uploaded via Umbraco cms interface</p>
 </td>
 </tr>
 <tr>